Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 Reform Area 2021 Proposals 2024 Act Reality Implementation Status

-Lease Extensions 990 years at zero ground rent Immediate extension rights, terms under consultation Partial – further reforms planned 2025
+Lease Extensions 990 years at zero ground rent Immediate extension rights, terms under consultation 990-year terms passed, awaiting commencement

 Ownership Requirements Immediate abolition of two-year rule Two-year rule abolished Implemented - effective 31 January 2025

-Marriage Value Complete abolition Removal from calculations Under judicial review challenge
+Marriage Value Complete abolition Removal from calculations Passed, not yet in force - expected 2027-28

-Commonhold Commonhold Council establishment White paper and reform bill planned Future legislation – expected late 2025
+Commonhold Commonhold Council establishment White paper and reform bill planned Draft Bill January 2026; King's Speech May 2026

 Abolition of the Two-Year Ownership Rule